idaholab/moose/modules/doc/content/getting_started/installation/offline_installation.md

 via the same tool used to obtain a developers environment in the Prerequisites section.

-!alert note title=Personal Air-Gapped Workstation Procuring the above on a personal air-gapped workstation will need to be your responsibility.
-We cannot instruct a means for bypassing such security.
+!alert note title=Personal Air-Gapped Workstation Procuring the above on a machine with no network access is beyond the scope of this document.
+Please work with your system administrator on satisfying the above prerequisites.

 ## Prepare Directory